Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/SQL SubQueries.md

 ```
 1. SELECT
 	1. With WHERE
-	2. WIth SELECT
+	2. With SELECT
 	3. With FROM
 	4. With HAVING
 2. UPDATE
 3. DELETE

-*We need to create subqueries in SQL because we cannot create variable in SQL like python, because SQL is a non procedural programming language, which makes it difficut to work with SQL*
+*We need to create subqueries in SQL because we cannot create variable in SQL like python, because SQL is a non procedural programming language, which makes it difficult to work with SQL*